Why does God allow suffering?

 This isn’t just an incident of God allowing something bad to happen.
 In this case, he caused it.

 To answer this question truthfully, you must understand who God is.
 God is love (1 John 4:7-9).
 He is perfect (Psalm 18:30) and all-knowing (1 John 3:20).
 God is almighty (Psalm 89:5-13).
 So if he’s loving and perfect, then he doesn’t enjoy seeing us suffer, even when we deserve it.
-I hate watching my kids go through tough things even when they’ve brought them on themselves.
+I hate watching my kids go through tough things, even when they’ve brought it on themselves.

 To answer these questions truthfully, you must understand who God is.